-American Capital Agency Corp. ("AGNC", "we", "us" and "our") is a real estate investment trust, or REIT, that invests exclusively in single-family residential mortgage pass-through securities and collateralized mortgage obligations on a leveraged basis.
-These investments consist of securities for which principal and interest are guaranteed by government-sponsored entities such as the Federal National Mortgage Association, or Fannie Mae, and the Federal Home Loan Mortgage Corporation, or Freddie Mac, or by a U.S. Government agency such as the Government National Mortgage Association, or Ginnie Mae.
+We earn income primarily from investing in residential mortgage pass-through securities and collateralized mortgage obligations on a leveraged basis.
+These investments consist of securities for which the principal and interest payments are guaranteed by U.S. government-sponsored entities such as the Federal National Mortgage Association, or Fannie Mae, and the Federal Home Loan Mortgage Corporation, or Freddie Mac, or by a U.S. Government agency such as the Government National Mortgage Association, or Ginnie Mae.
 We refer to these types of securities as agency securities and the specific agency securities in which we invest as our investment portfolio.